nyxtom/nyxtom.github.io/_posts/2020-10-10-books-wgpu.md

 }
 ```

-Now let's get into some of the other definitions that we are working with.
+Now that we have a bit of a better idea of the event loop and managing the input state as well as the window itself, we can move along to some of the other definitions that we are working with.

 ## Initialization